scipy-conference/scipy_proceedings/papers/kannan_moudgalya/main.rst

    The automatic CD content creation facility, available through [Spoken]_, by clicking Software Training :math:`>` Download Tutorials :math:`>` Create your own disk image.
-One can see that English and Tamil versions of Python tutorials are selected, with a size estimate of about 680 MB.
+See that English and Tamil versions of Python tutorials are selected, with a size estimate of about 680 MB.
    :label:`fig:mk-image`